taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 *

-### AWS Solution Architect Associate
+## Resources for Certified AWS Solution Architect Associate

 Estimated preparation time: from 2 weeks to 2 months

+**Free resources**

+**Paid resources**

 ## AWS certification tips

-* After passing an exam, you will get a 50% off discount code for your next exam.
-For people who are new in cloud computing, my suggestion is to start with the $100 entry-level Solution Cloud Practitioner exam, which is much easier to pass than the $150 dollar Architect Associate exam.
-After you pass the Cloud Practitioner exam, you will get a half price off for the Architect Associate exam.
-This approach boosts your confidence and only costs you $25 extra dollars.
-Some people who already have AWS experience may choose to skip Cloud Practitioner and directly tackle the Solution Architect Associate level, which is also allowed.
+* For people who are new with AWS, my suggestion is to start with the $100 entry-level Solution Cloud Practitioner exam, which is much easier to pass than the $150 dollar Solution Architect Associate exam.
+After you pass the Cloud Practitioner exam, you get a 50% off for the Architect Associate exam.
+This approach boosts your confidence.
+Compared with the approach to directly tackle the Solution Architect Associate, you only need to pay $25 extra dollars and you get one more certificate.

 * If English is not your native language, when you register the exam, you can [request to get extra 30 minutes](https://aws.amazon.com/certification/policies/before-testing/) for the exam.